mxjeff/python-musicpd/doc/source/use.rst

-All three commands in the while loop (send_idle, fetch_idle, noidle) are not triggering a socket timeout unless the connection is actually lost (actually it could also be that MPD took to much time to answer, but MPD taking more than a couple of seconds for these commands should never occur).
+All three commands in the while loop (send_idle, fetch_idle, noidle) are not triggering a socket timeout unless the connection is actually lost (actually it could also be that MPD took too much time to answer, but MPD taking more than a couple of seconds for these commands should never occur).